pmcu/cu_gram/_alt/ta_f.md

 ### Pointe suime

-De mar atá a fhios ag an chú, tá dúbláil sa leagan *a dh'* roimh ghuta, is é sin *do dho*.
+Cad é mar atá a fhios ag an chú, tá dúbláil sa leagan *a dh'* roimh ghuta, is é sin *do dho*.
 Is cosúil dtarlaíonn a leithéid mar ghléas soiléirithe.